kotsky/py-libs/README.md

 Logic right shift: `a >>> 1` shift by 1 bit and fill the most left bit spot with 0.
 So `-75 >>> 1 => 90`.

+## Recursion

+The best way to understand if the problem f(n) can be solved with recursion, is it try to solve f(n-1) / f(1) and then f(n-2) / f(2) accordingly.
+Can we solve the problem by solving its subproblems?

+In addition to esimation of big O Time complexity: if recursion splits function on X other subproblem, then you might have O(X^N) Time.
+Draw recursion tree to estimate it.

 ## Dynamic Programming

 [Dynamic Programming Problems](https://github.com/kotsky/programming-exercises/tree/master/Dynamic%20Programming)

-## Dynamic Programming

-Dynamic Programming is the method of solving tasks, when you solve subtasks of this main task and store results at some array/data str.
-And reuse it when need.
+Dynamic Programming is the method of solving tasks, when you solve subtasks of this main task and store results at some array/data str (caching).
+And reuse it when it's needed (*next recursive call).

 ### Few main technics:
 - Store max/min/special values in the same size array/matrix and use them for next steps/calculation.